Frequently Asked Questions

 What is the Portal?

-The Getty Research Portal is an online search platform providing global access to digitized art history texts not restricted by copyright.
-The Portal is comprised of catalog records that link to full, digitized texts held at contributing institutions.
+The Getty Research Portal is an online platform providing global access to digitized art history texts.
+The Portal is comprised of catalog records that link to full, digitized texts hosted by the contributing institutions or their service providers.

 What kinds of texts are included in the Portal?

-The Getty Research Portal provides access to digitized resources for the printed literature of art, including fundamental texts, rare books, exhibition catalogues, auction catalogues, and related literature not restricted by copyright.
+The Getty Research Portal provides access to digitized resources for the printed literature of art, including fundamental texts, rare books, exhibition catalogues, auction catalogues, and related literature.
 As the Portal's contributions grow, its scope will widen to include more texts about non-Western art.

 Does the Portal provide access to more than one copy of the same text?